tmcw/big/README.md

 a bit harder to update, but there are **no external dependencies** here, so no conference-wifi-pwn.

+## Slowstart

+big makes sense if you're very comfortable in JavaScript, CSS, and HTML.
+If you are very familiar with those languages, you can jump right in.
+Otherwise, here are some tips:

+* When you are working locally you can view your slides by opening your presentation in a browser.
+Remember to save the file as a `.html`.
+* Use `<div>` & `</div>` around each slide
+* You may be used to `em` displaying as italicized text, but in big emphasized text is green and unitalicized.
+You can change this default behavior in the header. <em>(Look, Ma-- CSS in action!)</em>
+* Paragraph tags aren't displayed in big.
+This can be a useful place for you to store your speaking notes.
+(I don't actually understand this, but I've seen it done)

 ## Presentations with Big

 * [the demo](http://macwright.org/big/demo.html)